How to setup Windows RemoteApp in AWS

 - Use the AWS Calculator to pre-determine your cost.

-Now that you’ve moved your app off the of your on-premise server, move you on-prem server to AWS using TrueStack Direct Connect, a VPN management server made to connect Windows and Mac computers to Windows domain controllers and file server in your AWS or Azure clouds.
+Now that you’ve moved your app off the of your on-premise server, move you on-prem server to AWS or Azure using TrueStack Direct Connect, a VPN management server made to connect Windows and Mac computers to Windows domain controllers and file server in your AWS or Azure clouds.